rrakshith94/community-deduction/README.md

-# community-deduction
+# community-detection
-Community deduction in Social networks using Spectral clustering
+Community detection in Social networks using Spectral clustering